Kimberley Strassel speaks at Hillsdale College on draining the swamp.

 And when EPA Director Gina McCarthy visited the OKC headquarters of DEQ, her arrival was marked by high security, a heavy contingent of body guards and black suburban security vehicles.
 I passed by them in the lobby as I returned from lunch at just the time that Director McCarthy was returning.
 I saw her stroll in essentially alone–the “men in black” all disappeared.
 My conjecture was that she must have been profoundly embarrassed of the inordinate show that here earlier arrival had put on.
 Nobody knew who she was, nor cared–and certainly the last thing that anyone would have bothered with was attempting to assassinate her.
 Pomposity + politically tribal paranoia = embarrassment and humorous displays for the rest of us.

 This helps explain why Trump won, just to point out that fact.
-This is what happens when populations refuse to talk or listen to the outgroup.
+This is what happens when ingroups refuse to talk or listen to the outgroup or pause long enough to ask themselves hard questions–or to let themselves be asked hard questions.

 So to complete this circle, governmental agencies desire codified power without having the responsibility of enforcing that power uniformly.
 These are lazy tyrants compared to certain, notable over-achieving tyrants memorialized in schoolbooks and History-Channel documentaries.
 Indeed, in agencies tending toward the corrupt end of the scale, arbitrarily selective modes of enforcement create a potential gradient.
 That gradient is energized by fear of losing one’s business, one’s freedom, one’s life’s earnings–one’s job–by failure to show requisite compliance, obeisance or conformity to arbitrary enforcement–while your neighbor down the road is catered to by self-serving agency officials.